 This is the real deal.
-We are a small team of real people providing real food for real folks.
+We are a small team of real people providing real food to real folks.
 We care about what we do, we care about the land, and we care about you.

 "Tomato Mountain Farm started in 1993.
 I couldn’t find a job that satisfied my need to be a part of something I believed in.
 I wanted to create something authentic, necessary, and important, and needed to work in a place that honored my sensibility about what I did, where I worked, and who I worked with.
 All I knew was that I loved plants, the natural world and the interconnected-ness of it all.